Filling-enforced constraint on the quantized Hall conductivity on a periodic lattice: Introduction

 In this paper, we demonstrate that this is indeed the case by deriving a universal relation between the quantized Hall conductivity and filling (particle number per unit cell), which generalizes Eq.~\eqref{filling factor}.
 In quantum mechanics, a magnetic field must be represented in terms of vector potential.
 As a consequence, the original, physical translation symmetry is lost in the Hamiltonian in the presence of the magnetic field.
 This is the case even in the free space.
 Nevertheless, there is a remnant of the translation symmetry that is called a magnetic translation symmetry~\cite{Zak1964a,Zak1964}.
 Laughlin's gauge argument and (generalized) LSM theorem are both consequences of large gauge invariance.
 The former constrains the Hall conductivity based on just the gauge invariance and the energy spectrum of the system.
 The latter constrains the energy spectrum of the system based on the ``filling'' or the particle density, in the presence of the discrete lattice translation symmetry.
 Our result is a combination of these two fundamental constraints in quantum many-body problem, relating the quantized Hall conductivity and the particle density.
 We will give the universal relation~\eqref{thm} first for the integer QHE case, and then later the corresponding result~\eqref{thm:fractional} for the fractional QHE.
-As is the case with the Laughlin's argument and the LSM theorem, our argument is very general and applies to a wide range of interacting systems of either bosons or fermions.
+As is the case with the Laughlin's argument and the LSM theorem, our argument is very general and applies to a wide range of interacting systems of either bosons or fermions. {While some formulae corresponding to a part of our results were reported earlier\cite{Dana1985,AvronYaffe1986,KolRead1993}, our perspective based on the LSM-type theorems elucidates the deep physical meaning of the universal relations.
+In fact, we will present several applications which demonstrate their surprising power.}

 The article is organized as follows.
 We set up the problem and summarize main results in Section~\ref{sec:setup}.
 In Section~\ref{sec:flux}, as a preparation, the flux insertion process and the associated momentum counting argument are introduced.
 Then we prove the filling-enforced constraint on the quantized Hall conductivity for integer QHEs with a ``cut and glue'' argument, based on gapless edge states in Section~\ref{sec:cut and glue}.
 In Section~\ref{sec:polarization}, we review the many-body polarization as formulated by Resta and Sorella.
 Then the many-body polarization is applied to derive the filling-enforced constraint for IQHEs without relying on the ``cut and glue'' procedure, in Section~\ref{sec:IQHE}.
 The filling-enforced constraint on the quantized Hall conductivity is then generalized for FQHEs in Section~\ref{sec:FQHE}.
 An alternative perspective based on a fractionalization algebra of magnetic translation symmetry is discussed in Section~\ref{sec:frac_mag_trans}.
 In Section~\ref{sec:non-symmorphic}, generalization of our results to non-symmorphic lattices is discussed.
 Applications of our filling-enforced constraints to various systems of interest are discussed in Section~\ref{sec:applications} before the concluding remarks in Section~\ref{sec:conclusion}.